Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Method

 \section{Method}

-We introduce the ACM architecture in Section \ref{sec:acm_structure} (see Fig. \ref{fig:acm_arch} for reference).
 An ACM is a conditional computation block that adapts its execution cost for each processed token via a trainable gating layer.
 In this paper, instead of training an ACM-based model from scratch, we focus on converting \textit{any} pre-trained transformer network into an equivalent ``ACMized'' version, i.e. one having similar accuracy while achieving a pre-defined computational budget on average.
-To this end, we propose a customized distillation-based pipeline (Fig. \ref{fig:full_training_pipeline}).
+To this end, we propose an effective weight pre-initialization scheme.
 First, we substitute a subset of layers of the base model (e.g., MLPs or MHA projections) with an ACM of similar size.
-The ACMs are then trained independently but \textit{in parallel}, first with a per-layer reconstruction loss (Section \ref{sec:representation_distillation}, Fig. \ref{fig:full_pipeline_a}) and then using a cross-entropy loss to initialize the gates (Section \ref{sec:gating_network_pretraining}, Fig. \ref{fig:full_pipeline_b}).
-At the last phase we fine-tune the model end-to-end to allow the model to adapt its weight for dynamic inference setting (Section \ref{sec:end_to_end_training}, Fig. \ref{fig:full_pipeline_c}).
-We have found this setup to work robustly and to significantly speed-up the training of the ACMized networks in all cases.
+The ACMs are then trained independently but \textit{in parallel}, first with a per-layer reconstruction loss to initialize the learners and then using a cross-entropy loss to initialize the gates.
+The actual training consists of fine-tuning the model in an end-to-end manner to allow it to adapt its weight to the dynamic inference setting.
+In the supplementary material, we demonstrate that this setup significantly speeds up the training of the ACMized networks in all cases.